 Stress Testing used by Financial Institutions

-In this article, Jayati WALIA (ESSEC Business School, Grande Ecole – Master in Management, 2019-2022) introduces the concept of Stress testing used by financial institutions to estimate the impact of extraordinary market conditions characterized by a high level of volatility like stock market crashes.
+In this article, Jayati WALIA (ESSEC Business School, Grande Ecole Program – Master in Management, 2019-2022) introduces the concept of Stress testing used by financial institutions to estimate the impact of extraordinary market conditions characterized by a high level of volatility like stock market crashes.

 Asset price movements in financial markets are based on several local or global factors which can include economic developments, risk aversion, asset-specific financial information amongst others.
 These movements may lead to adverse situations which can cause unpredicted losses to financial institutions.
 Since the financial crisis of 2008, the need for resilience of financial institutions against market shocks has been exemplified, and regulators around the world have implemented strict measures to ensure financial stability and stress testing has become an imperative part of those measures.